Denys-quality-assurance/playwright_project_1/README.md

 ### Version Control

 - **Git and GitHub**: Used for source version control and project repository hosting, enabling collaborative work and contribution tracking.

+## Features

+### Jenkins CI/CD Pipeline

+Our software testing system employs an automated Jenkins CI/CD pipeline that runs end-to-end tests using the Playwright JavaScript framework.
+The pipeline is configured via `Jenkinsfile` and `jenkins_job_configs/config.xml` to offer robust testing features and to ensure the software quality at every stage of the development process.
+Here are the key features of our Jenkins pipeline Jenkinsfile:

+1. **Parameterized Test Execution**
+   The Jenkins job is parameterized with the ability to choose the browser (BROWSER) and the project (PROJECT) on which the tests are run.
+This provides flexibility in performing browser-based testing as per the specific requirements of the project.

+2. **Concurrent Builds**
+   Our system is designed to manage multiple build requests efficiently.
+We have a configuration in place that disables concurrent builds, which ensures that if a new build starts before the previous one finishes, the previous build gets aborted, avoiding any conflicts.

+3. **SCM Integration**
+   Our software testing system's Jenkins pipeline is linked to the SCM (Source Control Management).
+It's configured to poll the SCM every hour, and it triggers new test runs based on these changes - ensuring updated testing as the codebase evolves.

+4. **Branch Management and Dependency Installation** Our Jenkins pipeline is capable of autonomously managing branch checkouts and dependency installations.
+It detects the latest branch in the git repository, checks it out, and installs the necessary dependencies for running the tests.
+Seamless browser installation is also incorporated, which is crucial for browser-based testing.
+This automation ensures the test setup process is quick, smooth, and reliable.

+5. **Artifact Archival**
+   After each test run, the results are archived for future reference.
+This ensures traceability, allowing us to look back at specific test runs' results if required.

+6. **Discards Old Builds**
+   Our system is designed to retain builds for a certain period (1 day in this particular configuration) and then discard older ones.
+This strategy optimizes memory usage by discarding out-of-date build information.

+### Playwright Configuration

+Our software testing system offers a highly configurable environment for running end-to-end tests via the `playwright.config.js` file.
+This allows the system to adapt to specific project needs and provide an efficient testing process.
+Here are some of the configurations that can be done:

+**Simultaneous Testing**: You can specify the number of tests that can run concurrently, improving testing efficiency.
+**Timeout Control**: Control the maximum time a test is allowed to run before marking it as failed.
+This prevents lengthy, unresponsive tests from consuming unnecessary resources.
+**Retry Attempts**: Configure the maximum number of retries when a test fails to ensure all tests are accurately verified.
+**Test Pathing**: Specify the file paths for your tests, enabling organized and precise test runs.
+**Environment Configurations**: Set specific settings unique to the projects being tested, enabling fine-tuned testing processes.
+Our system follows best practices such as cross-browser testing, device-specific settings, test-skipping for known failing tests, usage of environment variables, feature-specific testing, and multiple reporting options for both local and CI environments.

+### Test Lifecycle Management

+Our testing system incorporates smart test lifecycle management through the `baseWithSharedContext.mjs` file.
+The code manages the test lifecycle around known bugs.
+It determines if tests should be skipped or failed based on existing known bugs documented in a knownBugs JSON file.
+Each test is configured based on the context options.

+### Screenshot and Report Management

+Another feature of our testing system is efficient screenshot and report management.
+The system configures when screenshots should be taken and attaches them, along with known bug information, to the HTML report.
+This provides thorough documentation and eases debugging.
+Scenarios for successful tests can also have screenshots for better visualization.

+### Known Bugs Tracking

+Our testing system includes a `knownBugs.js` file that comprises a collection of known bugs.
+Each object in the file represents a specific bug and includes properties like the bug identifier, a brief description, the test spec file where the bug was found, the title of the test during which the bug was discovered, and its status across different environments.
+This feature enhances the traceability of the known bugs and helps handle them efficiently in subsequent test runs.

 ## Prerequisites and Installation